 It would be great to afford an original Rothko, as opposed to the print, but our desires and our budgets are not always in alignment.
 But what if you just happened to have more money than you could ever spend?
 And what if you also just happened to need brand new bedroom furnishings?
-Well, you’d definitely have some options when entering the marketplace, including the most luxurious and costly products in the world.
+Well, you’d have some options when entering the marketplace, including the most luxurious and costly products in the world.
 So whether you’re an eccentric billionaire looking for indulgent bedroom decor inspiration, or you’re just curious about the trappings of excess, here it is the world’s most expensive bedroom.

 Table of Contents